Bill Discounting vs. Invoice Factoring – Trade Finance Guide 2019

-Bill discounting, also known as invoice discounting can be defined as the advance selling of a bill to an intermediary (an invoice factoring or invoice discounting business) before it is due to be paid, less administrative charges, fees and interest.
-The interest and fee is calculated based on the risk of the non-payment from the end customer, and so a funder will look at the creditworthiness and trading history of the customer rather than the business it is funding for payment.
+Bill discounting can be defined as the advance selling of a bill to an intermediary (an invoice discounting business) before it is due to be paid.
+This results in less administrative charges, fees and interest.
+The interest and fee are calculated based on the risk of non-payment from the buyer, and so a funder will look at the creditworthiness and trading history of the customer rather than the business it is funding for payment.

 What are the advantages of bill discounting?

-Invoice financing has many pros for small businesses, the main being a material improvement in the businesses cash position.
+Invoice financing has many pros for small and medium businesses, the main being a material improvement in the businesses access to liquid cash.

 - Improved cash flow and working capital